 skip to content

-Since its launch in 2018, the Stormzy Scholarship has provided financial support to 19 UK Black students helping to transform their University experience.
+Since its launch in 2018, the Stormzy Scholarship has provided financial support to 32 UK Black students helping to transform their University experience.
 This began with two students each year, before the scheme was expanded in 2021.
-Stormzy’s #Merky Foundation in partnership with HSBC UK will provide scholarships to at least 10 Black students starting their studies in autumn 2022.
+Stormzy’s #Merky Foundation in partnership with HSBC UK will provide scholarships to 12 Black students starting their studies in autumn 2023.

-In the past two years, more than 250 UK Black students arrived to take up their courses at Cambridge.
+Over 400 UK Black students have arrived to take up their courses at Cambridge in the past three years.
 There is however still more work to be done to ensure that UK Black students not only apply to study at the University, but feel at home here and achieve their full potential.

 Eligibility criteria